 We are on a fairly strict budget, although I am not afraid to blow it from time to time.
 Other than me shooting death glares at anybody that dares suggest we walk into a gift shop, and spending a lot of energy finding ways to cut costs, we live a pretty great life: all of our needs are met, as are many, many of our ridiculous wants.

-Perhaps a salary of around $150K is, in fact, a salary needed to make ends meet given our family situation, and I should feel proud of myself for making it stretch so much farther.
+Perhaps a salary of around $150K is, in fact, a salary needed to make ends meet given our family situation and the lifestyle we want to lead and provide for our children, and I should feel proud of myself for making it stretch so much farther.
 I can’t tell you how many sentences of mine begin with “once we pay off this debt,” but…once we pay off this debt, our combined salary will be beyond sufficient.
 Assuming no more brain surgeries.